Jurisdicción de Estados Unidos,

 Itin-application-main

-An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service (IRS).
-Its primary purpose is to ensure individuals who are not eligible for an SSN can comply with U.S. tax laws.
-It’s critical to understand:
+An Individual Taxpayer Identification Number (ITIN) is a nine-digit tax processing number issued by the IRS.
+It is formatted similarly to an SSN (e.g., 9XX-XX-XXXX) but is strictly used for federal tax reporting purposes.

 Why You, as a Foreign Entrepreneur, Absolutely Need an ITIN